In this checklist for starting a business, we show you how to get a new venture safely and successfully off the ground.

 You send a message about a product or service, it lands in an inbox — and if people are interested enough, they’ll buy.

-However it’s important to note that growing your mailing list and send e-newsletters is not simply a case of storing a bunch of email addresses in a spreadsheet and copying and pasting them into an Outlook message.
+However it’s important to note that growing your email list and sending e-newsletters is not simply a case of storing a bunch of email addresses in a spreadsheet and copying and pasting them into an Outlook message.

 Other services you can consider include AWeber or Mailchimp, which also offer a lot of sophisticated email marketing features.

-Whatever service you choose, there are variety of steps you’ll need to take to build a mailing list that helps your business grow — you can read more about these in our guide to creating an effective e-newsletter and email marketing strategy.
+Whatever service you choose, there are variety of steps you’ll need to take to build a mailing list that helps your business grow — you can read more about these in our guide to creating an effective e-newsletter and email marketing strategy, or watch the video below for a ‘quick start’ guide on the topic.

 Finally, in addition to a website and an email marketing solution, you’re going to need some other digital tools to get your startup off the ground.

-The key thing you’ll need is a productivity suite (Google Workspace and Microsoft 365 are usually the obvious choices here), but you’ll also need to consider things like CRM tools; social media management tools; accounting apps and others.
+The key thing you’ll need is a productivity suite (Google Workspace and Microsoft 365 are usually the obvious choices here), but you’ll also need to consider things like CRM tools; SEO tools like Ahrefs or Semrush; social media management tools; accounting apps and others.

 Check out our rundown of the 10 key apps for startups for some suggestions on all these.